Cimbali/pympress/README.md

         pacman -S --needed mingw-w64-x86_64-gtk3 mingw-w64-x86_64-cairo mingw-w64-x86_64-poppler mingw-w64-x86_64-python3 mingw-w64-x86_64-vlc python3-pip mingw-w64-x86_64-python3-pip mingw-w64-x86_64-python3-gobject mingw-w64-x86_64-python3-cairo

+    This is also the strategy used to automate [builds on appveyor](scripts/build_msi_mingw.sh).

 2. Using PyGobjectWin32. *Be sure to check the supported Python versions (up to 3.4 at the time of writing)*, they appear in the FEATURES list in the linked page.
   - Install native [python for windows](https://www.python.org/downloads/windows/)
   - Get GTK+3, Poppler and their python bindings by executing [the PyGi installer](https://sourceforge.net/projects/pygobjectwin32/).
 Be sure to tick all the necessary dependencies in the installer (Poppler, Cairo, Gdk-Pixbuf).

 Alternately, you can build your Gtk+3 stack from source using MSVC, see [the Gnome wiki](https://wiki.gnome.org/Projects/GTK+/Win32/MSVCCompilationOfGTKStack) and [this python script that compiles the whole Gtk+3 stack](https://github.com/wingtk/gvsbuild/).
+This strategy has not been used successfully yet, due to problems building Poppler with its introspection bidings (i.e. typelib) − see #109.

 # Contributing